Hacker tried to taint Florida city's water with lye: Sheriff

-OLDSMAR, Fla. -- A hacker was able to remotely gain access to a Florida city's water treatment plant in an unsuccessful attempt to fill the water supply with a potentially harmful chemical, authorities said.
+OLDSMAR, Fla. -- A hacker gained unauthorized entry to the system controlling the water treatment plant of a Florida city of 15,000 and tried to taint the water supply with a caustic chemical, exposing a danger cybersecurity experts say has grown as systems become both more computerized and accessible via the internet.

-An unknown suspect was able to breach a computer system for the city of Oldsmar's water treatment plant on Friday and briefly increased the amount of sodium hydroxide from 100 parts per million to 11,100 parts per million, Pinellas County Sheriff Bob Gualtieri said during a news conference Monday.
+The hacker who breached the system at the city of Oldsmar's water treatment plant on Friday using a remote access program shared by plant workers briefly increased the amount of sodium hydroxide by a factor of one hundred (from 100 parts per million to 11,100 parts per million), Pinellas County Sheriff Bob Gualtieri said during a news conference Monday.

 Sodium hydroxide, also called lye, is used to treat water acidity but the compound is also found in cleaning supplies such as soaps and drain cleaners.
 It can cause irritation, burns and other complications in larger quantities.

-A supervisor saw the chemical being tampered with and was able to intervene to reverse it.
-The sheriff said the city's water supply was not affected.

-"At no time was there a significant adverse effect on the water being treated," Gualtieri said.
-"Importantly, the public was never in danger."
+Tarah Wheeler, a Harvard Cybersecurity Fellow, said communities should take every precaution possible when using remote access technology on something as critical as a water supply.

+"The systems administrators in charge of major civilian infrastructure like a water treatment facility should be securing that plant like they're securing the water in their own kitchens," Wheeler told the Associated Press via email.
+"Sometimes when people set up local networks, they don't understand the danger of an improperly configured and secured series of internet-connected devices."

 A plant worker first noticed the unusual activity at around 8 a.m.
-Friday when someone briefly accessed the system.
-At about 1:30 p.m., someone accessed it again, took control of the mouse, directed it to the software that controls water treatment and increased the amount of sodium hydroxide, The Tampa Bay Times reported.
+Friday when someone briefly accessed the system but thought little of it because co-workers regularly accessed the system remotely, Gualtieri told reporters.
+But at about 1:30 p.m., someone accessed it again, took control of the mouse, directed it to the software that controls water treatment and increased the amount of sodium hydroxide.

+The sheriff said the intruder was active for three to five minutes.
+When they exited, the plant operator immediately restored the proper chemical mix, he said.

-Officials said other safeguards in place likely would have caught the change before it reached the water supply.
-The remote-access system the hacker was able to use has since been disabled.
+Other safeguards in place - including manual monitoring - likely would have caught the change in the 24 to 36 hours it took before it reached the water supply, the sheriff said.

 Hacker tried to taint Florida city's water with lye: Sheriff